franco-dimiceli/franco-dimiceli/README.md

 ### Hi there 👋

-I am franco dimiceli and i am currently enrolled in nottingham college doing extended diploma IT course.
-I like programming becouse it lets me solve problems and let me be creative whith my solutions.
-In my spear time I like to some gameing and I reasearch computer compondents.
-In the future I would like to create and completemore programming projects, improve my programming skills, improve my outher skills and get new ones, educate myself further and eventually get to do a job that I enjoy.
+I am franco dimiceli and I am currently enrolled in Nottingham College doing an extended diploma IT course.
+I like programming because it lets me solve problems and let me be creative with my solutions.
+In my spare time, I like to do some gaming and I research computer components.
+In the future, I would like to create and complete more programming projects, improve my programming skills, improve my other skills and get new ones, educate myself further and eventually get to do a job that I enjoy.

 Skills: